uzh-rpg/dslam_open/README.md

 ```
 You can find a pdf of the paper [here](http://rpg.ifi.uzh.ch/docs/ICRA18_Cieslewski.pdf).
 If you use any of this code, please cite this publication.

-You might be looking for python/tensorflow implementation, which is also tied to that publication.
+You might be looking for the python/tensorflow implementation of NetVLAD, which is also tied to that publication.
 Find that one [here](https://github.com/uzh-rpg/netvlad_tf_open).

 ## Downloads